matheusdiasz2007/matheusdiasz2007/README.md

 My name is Matheus, I am 19 years old, and I am interested in software development, data science, software architecture, and process automation.

+🌐 This is the English version - EN <br>
+🇧🇷 See the Portuguese (Brazil) version.

 ---

 # Hard skills - Technical skills: